official-stockfish/Stockfish/README.md

 [![Build Status](https://github.com/official-stockfish/Stockfish/actions/workflows/stockfish.yml/badge.svg)](https://github.com/official-stockfish/Stockfish/actions)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

+This is a slightly modified Stockfish with nps reduction and randomized evaluation.
+The strength of both modifications can be set in the uci options settings from 0 to 100.

 [Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
 Stockfish is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid,